-In fiscal year 2016, we received \$5.8 million in proceeds from the exercise of stock options compared to \$8.9 million in the fiscal year 2015.
+In fiscal years 2017 and 2016, we received \$5.8 million in proceeds from the exercise of stock options.
 We do not directly control the timing of the exercise of stock options.
 Such exercises are independent decisions made by grantees and are influenced most directly by the stock price and the expiration dates of stock option awards.
 Such proceeds are difficult to forecast, resulting from several factors which are outside our control.
+We believe that such proceeds will remain a nominal source of cash in the future.